LiamSpatola/SpaceInvaders/README.md

 Many thanks go to all those whose work has contributed to this game.
 It would not be possible without it.

 ## Licensing
-This porject is licensed under the GNU GPLv3.
+This project is licensed under the GNU GPLv3.
 A copy can be found in the LICENSE file or [here](https://www.gnu.org/licenses/gpl-3.0.txt).